Each small business is very different and has different needs for their website.

 Granted these various dog photos won’t always get potential customers to connect with their dog.
 But it shows the company cares about dogs and does a great job caring for other people’s dogs.
 So why not yours?

-My favorite example of photo-based SMB sites are always design/architecture firms.
+My favorite example of photo-based SMB sites is always design/architecture firms.

 Carpentry By Chris has a similar design even though it’s a company focused on carpentry and woodworking.